marle3003/mokapi/docs/resources/blogs/mock-payment-workflow.md

   alt: Diagram showing a shop checkout flow where Mokapi mocks both the payment provider API and a hosted payment page, with a Kafka topic carrying the payment result back to the shop backend.
 ---

-# Your Playwright Tests Deserve a Real Payment Flow (Without the Real Payment Service)
+# Mocking a Payment API Service in Checkout Flows

 You know that moment when you're setting up e2e tests for a checkout flow and you just... stop?
 Because wiring up a real payment service for tests feels like a rabbit hole nobody has time for.
 So you mock the API response, skip the